torcellite/Stack-Smashing/README.md

 # Stack Smashing

-Project under [Dr. Bhargav Bellur] at PES Institute of Technology.
+Project under [Dr. Bhargav Bellur].

 Project report (or if you just want to know more about the project) can be found at [torcellite.com].